 Not even Plan B is safe from the RNG gods.
 While you can buy the Ace Pilot asset to have a better chance that the pilot will use the roof as the extraction point for the loot, there will be times where the pilot will refuse to use the roof and opt to either use the street (which is filled with cops) or the parking lot (shootout for snipers) to pick up the loot.
 When the time comes for the pilot to pick up the loot, he can miss several times in a row if you're unlucky enough and each miss forces you to wait several more minutes until the pilot circles around to try again.
 If you're REALLY unlucky, the pilot can get shot down and crash, causing the loot bags that you secured to be scattered all over the place and force you to move them yourselves through the sewers while under a time limit.
 Even if the snag is successful, there's a chance the pilot just flew away with an empty cage because the cops took all the bags out before the pilot got there.

 Being a purely stealth-based heist, Shadow Raid can be a lot easier or tougher depending of randomized elements in the map.
 Chief among them, there is a chopper that has a high chance to spawn minutes into the mission, carrying a varying amount of guards which will start patrolling.
 Plus, those guards may simply stay still, guarding key access points that you need to pass in order to access the loot.
-On the other hand, it's possible that the chopper won't bring any guards, but leave a crate containing even more loot.
+On the other hand, it's possible that the chopper won't bring any guards, but leave a crate containing a valuable but extremely heavy artifact.

 It's rare but possible for five guards to spawn in Ukrainian Job.
 If you don't know this and try to stealth the mission by getting all the guards down, as is standard procedure, then you'll run out of pagers and the alarm will go off.